‘Run the damn ball’: UW’s Jimmy Lake wants ‘multifaceted’ offense, but does his hat say otherwise?

 Translation: RUN THE DAMN BALL.

-And in a 27-21 win over Oregon State on Saturday night, that’s just what the Huskies did.
+And in a 27-21 victory over Oregon State on Saturday night, that’s just what the Huskies did.
 They ran the ball 51 times for 267 yards, 5.2 yards per carry and three touchdowns, as opposed to just 24 pass attempts.
 They were led by senior Sean McGrew — who compiled 91 rushing yards, 10.1 yards per carry and a 21-yard score.

-But, despite his effectiveness McGrew received just three carries in the third quarter and zero in the fourth.
+But, despite his effectiveness, McGrew received just three carries in the third quarter and zero in the fourth.

 Inexplicably, Washington went away from the hot hand — and Lake admitted that mistake.